Early Literacy Planning & Implementation Collaboration

 Erica Hidalgo

-Erica Hidalgo is a Senior Educational Services Manager with CORE.
-She was a classroom teacher in both Texas and New Mexico before serving as an elementary school principal and curriculum director.
-Prior to working with CORE, Erica served as a curriculum director where she planned and coordinated ongoing, job-embedded professional learning opportunities for administrators and teachers in both large urban and mid-sized rural school districts.
+Erica was a classroom teacher in both Texas and New Mexico before serving as an elementary school principal and curriculum director.
+Prior to working with CORE, Erica served as a curriculum director.

 Garla L. Jalloh

-Garla Jalloh is an Educational Services Manager who specializes in secondary literacy.
-She finds great joy and fulfillment in supporting and building capacity in middle and high school educators so that they are equipped to provide equitable learning environments for their students, with a focus on literacy.
+Garla specializes in secondary literacy and finds great joy and fulfillment in supporting and building capacity in middle and high school educators so that they are equipped to provide equitable learning environments for their students, with a focus on literacy.

 Cris Goldy